JorjaFox/website/content/posts/library/recaps/missing-persons/pilot.md

 - - -

 **Connie:** So Ray comes walking out here looking for somebody to replace Carlos, and he says 'Nobody's around, I guess I'm gonna have to go do it myself.'
 So I look at him, and I'm like, 'What am I?
 Chopped liver?'
-And he looks at me and says 'Connie-'
+And he looks at me and says 'Connie-'\
 **Bobby:** 'I'd be lost without you, Connie.
-I depend on you' **Connie:** It's a curse.
+I depend on you.'\
+**Connie:** It's a curse.

 - - -